Can Essential Oils Relieve TMJ Disorder Pain?

 What is a TMJ Disorder?

 The temporomandibular joint is the joint that connects the jawbone to the skull.
 It is what allows you to open and close your mouth when speaking, chewing, and laughing.
-Naturally, it is subject to a lot of wear and tear and in most cases can withstand a lot of use, but in some cases whether due to genetics or injury, it can become strained or misaligned, causing pain and stiffness.
-When this occurs, it can be difficult for the patient to open and close their mouth, and they may suffer from a variety of painful symptoms including:
+Naturally, it is subject to a lot of wear and tear, and in most cases can withstand a lot of use.
+Unfortunately, however due to things like genetics or injury, it can become strained or misaligned, causing pain and stiffness.

 • Migraine headaches